Right to education: The impact of privatization on the right to education

-Social Inequality
+Social inequality

 In the year 2019, an estimated 260 million children did not have access to school education on a global scale.

 Female education

 In the 21st century, gender inequality is still an obstacle to universal access to education.
-Conservative attitudes towards the female gender role challenges women's and girls' fully exercise of their right to education.
+Conservative attitudes towards the female gender role challenge women's and girls' ability to fully exercise their right to education.

 Out of 750 million illiterate adults in the world, two-thirds are estimated to be women.
 This is due to gender inequality, misogynistic violence, as well as, marriage and pregnancy, often associated with poverty and geographic isolation.

 In the second decade of 21st century, the advocacy for women's right to access education became a global movement through the activism of Malala Yousafzai, a Pakistani Nobel laureate.

 COVID-19

 The COVID-19 pandemic affected over 90% of the world's students and was responsible for the rise of social inequality in the access to education.
 The global recession immediate to the pandemic projected drastic consequences on education funding, causing long-lasting effects on the equal right to education.

 Globally, during the pandemic, markers of gender, class, and ethnicity presented themselves as factors of vulnerability in the access to basic rights such as education and health.

-In despite of E-learning historical objective walks towards the democratization of education access, depending on its quality, it can be a difficulty in the achievement of this right.
+In spite of E-learning, historical objective walks towards the democratization of education access, depending on its quality, it can be a difficulty in the achievement of this right.
 Students lacking cultural capital, family support, and material conditions (including access to quality electronic equipment and internet) have had their access to education hindered by this modality of education.
 The return to classroom teaching during the COVID-19 pandemic generated a conflict between the right to health and the right to an education.
 By returning to the school before the pandemic was fully under control, students were exposed to the SARS-CoV-2.
 Another aspect chained by the pandemic, that also relates to the right to health, is the damage to students' mental health.